collapsed-stacks/startups/questions/6113/how-would-you-use-better-machine-learning-for-your-startup.md

 - tagged: `target-market`, `data`, `learning`
 - score: 5

-<p>Assume you are given access to a new approach/architecture for neural networks useful for unsupervised machine learning that produces qualitatively better models than current approaches, with no significant performance loss.</p>
+Assume you are given access to a new approach/architecture for neural networks useful for unsupervised machine learning that produces qualitatively better models than current approaches, with no significant performance loss.

-<p>What problems would you want to try applying it to?</p>
+What problems would you want to try applying it to?

 ## Answer 6115